 The complex analyses are not only applicable for the more technical cases.
 As an end user, you don't necessarily have to classify images or create intelligent chatbots.
 Perhaps you are much more interested in which factors determine your sales?
 Or do you want to predict credit default rates?
 Payment morale?
 Stock levels?
 With the available click-and-point models, you can compile even the most complex analyses and forecasts in just a few steps.
 A domain that is primarily reserved for consultants - or rather was.

-So, it's not surprising that from major strategy consultancies to audit firms, counterparties are all looking for new AI staff.
+It's not surprising that from major strategy consultancies to audit firms, everyone is looking for new AI staff.
 It remains to be seen how the market will develop.
 One thing is clear: the democratization of AI by the large cloud computing providers is making life increasingly difficult for consultants.

 We also deal with AI on a daily basis and work intensively on its implementation in Falcon!
 Our blog will tell you more.
 Read for yourself!